Frequently Asked Questions

 How detailed are the audio instructions?

-The first few times each game is played, you'll be given in-depth instructions.
-After that you will be able to turn on / off the more detailed information.
+The first few times each game is played, you’ll hear in-depth instructions.
+After that, you will be able to turn the more detailed information on or off.

 Do the games include music and sound effects?